Find Affordable College Courses

 Read full report on Special Education at University of North Carolina at Charlotte

 Morehead State University landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree special education programs.
-Located in the town of Morehead, Morehead State University is a public college with a moderately-sized student population.
+Located in the remote town of Morehead, Morehead State University is a public college with a medium-sized student population.

 About 84% of the students majoring in special ed at the school are women while 16% are male.